 This report has been described by Simon Kuper in the Financial Times as a “portrait [that] should change our understanding of this class.”

 SARF is working with the Salford University’s Centre for Sustainable Urban and Regional Futures, as part of their MISTRA Urban Futures programme.
 This includes the co-production of Fair, Green and Dense cities across five cities – Cape Town, Gothenburg, Greater Manchester, Kisumu, and Shanghai.
 SARF has worked with local communities across Greater Manchester to develop a grass-roots approach to sustainable urban development that explores issues of governance, knowledge and policy.
 In the coming months, we will be working with a team exploring how food policy at a city level can produce more equitable and sustainable approach.

 Does ‘Poverty Porn’ undermine the Welfare State?

-This event, co-hosted by Social Action & Research Foundation (SARF) and Dr Kim Allen, Manchester Metropolitan University (MMU), will focus on the relationship between welfare policy and media representations of poverty.
-It will be informed by recent debates about so-called ‘poverty porn’.
+This event, co-hosted by Social Action & Research Foundation (SARF) and Dr Kim Allen, Manchester Metropolitan University (MMU), focused on the relationship between welfare policy and media representations of poverty, informed by recent debates about so-called ‘poverty porn’.
 Presented as ‘documentary’ and referenced by coalition politicians as evidence for the need for welfare reform, these programmes raise questions on the impact of stigmatising media portrayals of poverty on government policy and public attitudes towards welfare.
-We will have panel discussions with the media, politicians, academics and people from the wider community.